friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell status`
 * Displays information on the current state of geoip blocking
-* For a list of all firewall rules in the geoip chain, run `geoip-shell status -v`.
+* For a list of all firewall rules in the geoip chain and for detailed count of ip ranges, run `geoip-shell status -v`.

 `geoip-shell restore` : re-fetches and re-applies geoip firewall rules and ip lists as per the config.

+`geoip-shell configure [options]` : changes geoip-shell configuration

 **Options for the `geoip-shell configure` command:**